- North America

 A vacation in the States is truly a feast for the senses, with something unique and memorable to experience around every corner.
 Let’s start with the eyes: visit Alaska between September and April.
 If you are lucky, you might catch a glimpse of the spectacular Northern Lights, with gorgeous turquoise and purple tones splashed across the sky.
 Next, the ears: sit next to one of the waterfalls in Oneonta Gorge or Watkins Glen State Park, close your eyes and listen to the falling water.

 For the touch, there is no better plan than taking a dip in one of the USA’s amazing lakes and beaches.
 Lake Tahoe, or the beaches of Miami and Los Angeles are some classic examples.
 To finish, nourish your sense of smell and taste at the same time with some authentic American food.
-There’s so much to sample beyond the archetypal hamburgers and fries, with food such as crab cake and succotash.
+There’s so much to sample beyond the archetypal hamburgers and fries.
+Indulge in Maryland crab cakes, San Francisco sourdough bread, Key West key lime pie, and Philadelphia Cheesesteaks.

 You might be feeling pretty overwhelmed right now.
 When faced with such a colossal country with so much to offer, you might be wondering where on earth you should begin.
 But don’t worry.
 We have all of the recommendations and tips you need to make planning your American vacation a little easier.
 Whatever information you’re looking for, you can find it here at The Travelling Souk.